Private Information Retrieval from MDS Coded Data in Distributed Storage Systems: Appendix

+To simplify the description of the scheme, we will assume $b=n-k$.
+The scheme has dimension $\rho=k$, \emph{i.e.}, it consists of $\rho=k$ sub-queries.
+Moreover, the scheme requires no subdivisions, \emph{i.e.}, the number of stripes $\alpha = 1$.
+Since there are no subdivisions, we simplify further the notation and write $x_{i1}^j = x_i^j$ to denote the $i^{th}$ systematic symbol of file $X^j$, where $j = 1, \dots, m$.
+Denote by $f$ the index of the file that the user wants, \emph{i.e.}, the user wants to retrieve file $X^f$.

-In the $i^{th}$ subquery, $i=1,\dots,k$, the proposed PIR scheme retrieves systematic symbol $x_i^f$ of the wanted file $X^f$.
+In the $i^{th}$ sub-query, $i=1,\dots,k$, the proposed PIR scheme retrieves systematic symbol $x_i^f$ of the wanted file $X^f$.
 So, by the completion of the scheme, the user will have obtained all the $k$ symbols forming the file.